ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ### Images

-Let's now try to optimize images with Gulp, by doing this we will ensure that all the used images in the theme are automatically optimized for speed.
-To make this automation easier, you can setup a Gulp task to watch the images directory, and once you drag an image there, gulp will optimize it and move it to another folder for optimized and ready to use images.
+Let's now try to optimize images with Gulp, by doing this we will ensure that all the used pictures in the theme are automatically optimized for speed.
+To make this automation easier, you can set up a Gulp task to watch the images directory, and once you drag an image there, gulp will optimize it and move it to another folder for optimized and ready to use images.

 Create two folders: